Our biggest savings of the year

 Start your business plan today

-Whether you're writing a business plan to validate your business idea, secure funding, or grow your existing business – our template will help you achieve your goals.
+Whether you're writing a business plan to validate your business idea, secure funding, or grow your existing business – our free business planning template will help you achieve your goals.

-Starting with a good business plan template (like this one) includes everything you need to get started.
-It helps you organize your thoughts, and provides guidance, instructions, and examples to create an investor-ready and SBA-approved business plan format.
+You should start with a good business plan template (like this one) to avoid having to make guesses about what to include in your business plan and how to structure the document.
+This template helps you organize your thoughts, and provides guidance, instructions, and examples to create an investor-ready and SBA-approved business plan format.
 It really speeds up the planning process.
 Oh, and it's 100% free!

-Using a business plan template can make writing a business plan easier.
+Writing a business plan can be easy if you use the right tools, understand your business, and come in prepared to write your business plan.
+Using a template can make writing a business plan easier.
 Additionally, if you focus on just getting your information down quickly, with the expectation that you'll revisit and revise your plan, you can speed up and simplify the process.